-- At all meetings of the Committee every question shall be decided by a majority of the votes cast.
+- 1. At all meetings of the Committee every question shall be decided by a majority of the votes cast.
 In case of an equality of votes, the chairman of the meeting shall be entitled to a second or casting vote. - 2.
-The Chair shall preside at all meetings of the Committee, unless the Chair is not present, in which case the members of the Committee present shall designate from among the members present a chairman for purposes of the meeting. - A quorum for meetings of the Committee shall be a majority of its members, and the rules for calling, holding, conducting and adjourning meetings of the Committee shall be the same as those governing the Board unless otherwise determined by the Committee or the Board. - 4.
+The Chair shall preside at all meetings of the Committee, unless the Chair is not present, in which case the members of the Committee present shall designate from among the members present a chairman for purposes of the meeting. - 3.
+A quorum for meetings of the Committee shall be a majority of its members, and the rules for calling, holding, conducting and adjourning meetings of the Committee shall be the same as those governing the Board unless otherwise determined by the Committee or the Board. - 4.
 Meetings of the Committee should be scheduled to take place at least four times per year and at such other times as the Chair may determine. - 5.
-Agendas, approved by the Chair, shall be circulated to Committee members along with background information on a timely basis prior to the Committee meetings.

-- 6. The Committee may invite those officers, directors and employees of the Corporation and its subsidiary entities as it may see fit from time to time to attend at meetings of the Committee and assist thereat in the discussion and consideration of the matters being considered by the Committee, provided that the Chief Financial Officer of the Corporation shall attend all meetings of the Committee, unless otherwise excused from all or part of any such meeting by the chairman of the meeting. - 7.
+Agendas, approved by the Chair, shall be circulated to Committee members along with background information on a timely basis prior to the Committee meetings. - 6.
+The Committee may invite those officers, directors and employees of the Corporation and its subsidiary entities as it may see fit from time to time to attend at meetings of the Committee and assist thereat in the discussion and consideration of the matters being considered by the Committee, provided that the Chief Financial Officer of the Corporation shall attend all meetings of the Committee, unless otherwise excused from all or part of any such meeting by the chairman of the meeting. - 7.
 Minutes of the Committee's meetings will be recorded and maintained and made available to any director who is not a member of the Committee upon request. - 8.
 The Committee may retain persons having special expertise and/or obtain independent professional advice to assist in fulfilling its responsibilities at the expense of the Corporation. - 9.
-Any issues arising from the Committee's meetings that bear on the relationship between the Board and management should be communicated to the Executive Chairman or the Lead Independent Director, as applicable, by the Committee Chair.
+Any issues arising from the Committee's meetings that bear on the relationship between the Board and management should be communicated to the Executive Chairman or the Lead Independent Director, as applicable, by the Committee Chair. - 10.
+At least annually, the Committee shall, in a manner it determines to be appropriate, review and assess the adequacy of its mandate and recommend to the Board of Directors any improvements to this mandate that the Committee determines to be appropriate.

-Approved by the Board of Directors on February 28, 2011
+Approved by the Board of Directors on April 29, 2021